dotnet/sdk/documentation/general/analyzer-redirecting.md

 ## Overview

-- The SDK will contain a VSIX with the analyzer DLLs and an MEF-exported implementation of `IAnalyzerAssemblyResolver`.
+- The SDK will contain a VSIX with the analyzer DLLs and an MEF-exported implementation of `IAnalyzerAssemblyRedirector`.
-  Implementations of this interface are imported by Roslyn and can intercept analyzer DLL loading.
+  Implementations of this interface are imported by Roslyn and can redirect analyzer DLL loading.

-- Our `IAnalyzerAssemblyResolver` will redirect any analyzer DLL matching some pattern to the corresponding DLL installed from the VSIX.
+- The SDK's implementation of `IAnalyzerAssemblyRedirector` will redirect any analyzer DLL matching some pattern to the corresponding DLL deployed via the VSIX.
   Details of this process are described below.

+- Note that when `IAnalyzerAssemblyRedirector` is involved, Roslyn is free to not use shadow copy loading and instead load the DLLs directly.

 ## Details